 Therefore, my first tip is to learn to relax.
 Great options to try are:

 This is all about tensing particular muscles in your body and progressively ease the tension to release anxiety.
 The theory behind this is that when your body feels relaxed you won’t feel anxious.
 Try tensing different muscle groups as you breathe in deeply and relax them as you breathe out.

-These can be remarkable relaxing and can be done anywhere, anytime.
+These can be remarkably relaxing and can be done anywhere, anytime.
 Make yourself comfortable (sit, stand, lie – it doesn’t matter).
-Breathe in deeply and slowly through the nose and feel it all the way down to your belly.
+Breathe in deeply and slowly through the nose.
+Feel the inhale all the way down to your stomach.
 Count slowly to five as you do so.
 Don’t hold you breath, just release it again gradually though the mouth and again counting to five.
 Keep this up for three to five minutes or so and feel the anxiety slip away.

 Practise yoga to calm your mind

 Yoga is proven to improve your sense of well-being and your mood.
 It can therefore aid in the management of stress and anxiety brought on by shy bladder syndrome.
 There are many online resources available but we suggest you consider a local yoga club.